kdar/dbtogo/README.md

 function          | description
 :-----------------|:--------------------------------------------------------
-typenull          | converts to sql.Null* when appropriate.
-                  | makes it a pointer otherwise
-typepointer       | converts to a pointer unless it is a slice type
+typenull          | converts to sql.Null* when appropriate. makes it a pointer otherwise typepointer       | converts to a pointer unless it is a slice type

+### Inflection modification

+Sometimes, the inflection library doesn't do what you want.
+For me, I ran into problems with words like "Address" and "Diagnosis" and turning them singular.
+It would return "Addres" and "Diagnosi" respectively.
+To fix this, put the following in your template before you do any inflection calls:

+    {{ addsingular "sis" "sis" }}
+    {{ addsingular "ess" "ess" }}